-Recommended Changes to Mitigation Measure (MM) AQ-1 and MM AQ-2:
+Recommended Changes to Existing Mitigation Measure (MM)-AQ-1 and MM-AQ-2:

-1. CEQA requires that all feasible mitigation measures that go beyond what is required by law be utilized to minimize or eliminate any significant adverse impacts.
-SCAQMD staff recommends that the Lead Agency incorporate the following changes to MM AQ-1 and MM AQ-2 in the Final MND to further reduce the Proposed Project's construction and operational emissions.
-For more information on potential mitigation measures as guidance to the Lead Agency, please visit SCAQMD's CEQA Air Quality Handbook website5.
+2. SCAQMD staff recommends that the Lead Agency incorporate the following changes to MM-AQ-1 and MM-AQ-2 in the Final MND to further reduce the Proposed Project's construction and operational emissions, particularly from NOx.
+For more information on potential mitigation measures as guidance to the Lead Agency, please visit SCAQMD's CEQA Air Quality Handbook website7.

-MM AQ-1: 2010 Model Year or Newer Truck Engines
+MM-AQ-1: 2010 Model Year or Newer Truck Engines

-MM AQ-1 has two options to reduce NOx emissions during operation.
-Option A limits the number of heavy-duty, diesel-fueled trucks accessing the Proposed Project site to 165 trucks per day, if the truck fleet is older than the 2010 U.S. EPA/CARB truck engine standards.
-Implementation of Option A would reduce the Proposed Project's operational NOx emissions to at least 54.45 pounds per day6.
-Option B limits the number of heavy-duty, diesel-fueled trucks accessing the Proposed Project site to 210 trucks per day, if the truck fleet is wholly or partially older than the 2010 U.S. EPA/CARB truck engine standards.
-Implementation of Option B would reduce the Proposed Project site to 210 trucks per day, if the truck fleet is wholly or partially older than the 2010 U.S. EPA/CARB truck engine standards.
-Implementation of Option B would reduce the Proposed Project's operational NOx emissions to at least 54.44 pounds per day7.
+MM-AQ-1 has two options to reduce NOx emissions during operation.
+Option A limits the number of heavy-duty, diesel-fueled trucks accessing the Proposed Project site to 164 trucks per day, if the truck fleet is older than the 2010 U.S. EPA/CARB truck engine standards.
+Implementation of Option A would reduce the Proposed Project's operational NOx emissions to at least 54.44 pounds per day8.